MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 To run tests and publish code coverage with Coverlet, do the following tasks:

 * Add a reference to the `coverlet.msbuild` NuGet package in your test project(s) for .NET projects before .NET 5.
-For .NET 5, add a reference to the  `coverlet.collector` NuGet package.
+For .NET 5 or greater, add a reference to the  `coverlet.collector` NuGet package.
 * Add the following snippet to your `azure-pipelines.yml` file:

 # [.NET >= 5](#tab/dotnetfive)